yeti-switch/doc/en/web-interface/equipment/gateways.rst

         - **Disable** - Plain RTP will be used(no encryption)
         - **SRTP SDES** - SRTP with `SDES <https://en.wikipedia.org/wiki/SDES>`_ key negotiation mechanism.
 In this mode SRTP keys will be sent in SIP SDP payload so it is important to secure SIP signalling by TLS or other secure transport.
         - **SRTP DTLS** - SRTP with `DTLS <https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security>`_ key negotiation mechanism.
-DTLS is RTP inband mechanism and it doesn't requeire secured SIP signalling.
+DTLS is RTP inband mechanism and it doesn't require secured SIP signalling.
         - **SRTP ZRTP** - SRTP with `ZRTP <https://en.wikipedia.org/wiki/ZRTP>`_ key negotiation mechanism.
 ZRTP is not standard but sill widely used.

     .. seealso:: SEMS should be properly configured to support SRTP, see :ref:`SEMS media interfaces configuration <sems_media_interfaces>`